SamyZog/gorun/README.md

 <h2 id="title">GORUN 🏃</h2>

-Run tracker with realtime GPS map display, tracks and records run distance and duration.
+An app for tracking outdoor runs with real-time GPS map display.
+It lets users track and record run distance and duration.
+Built with next.js, firebase and the mapbox API.

 <h2 id="demo">Demo</h2>